 Virtual worlds have shown significant promise for mentoring and teaching.
 Science teaching in virtual spaces using constructivist models is effective for students at all levels (Bruckman, 1998, Turkay, 2008).
 Research on virtual reality has demonstrated that people identify with their avatars and transfer positive experiences to their physical bodies (Bailenson & Fox 2009), which in turn increases motivation, engagement, self-efficacy, and social skills for students with disabilities (Kizelshteyn, 2008; Holden et al. 1999).
 Additionally, electronic mentoring has had positive impacts on minority students' educational and personal goals (iMentor project, MentorNet 2009).
 In addition to conceptual advantages offered by virtual worlds are more practical considerations of connecting mentors and mentees who may be separated by time and space.
 GSAA serves students with disabilities across a large geographic area, including rural school districts.
 Use of virtual worlds increases access to a larger pool of qualified mentors than might normally be possible, while still allowing for a feature and media-rich environment that more faithfully replicates in-person mentoring experiences.
 Virtual worlds also allow participants to continue their mentoring relationship even when individuals relocate.

-Second Life was carefully chosen from among several virtual world platforms to provide the keystone platform of BreakThru.
+Second Life was chosen after consideration of several virtual world platforms to provide the keystone platform of BreakThru.
 Project staff reviewed each platform based on the ease with which a virtual world could be developed, the ability to rapidly prototype, availability on multiple platforms (PC and Mac), longevity of the software, and current development support.
 Most importantly, BreakThru staff carefully assessed the accessibility of each platform while recognizing that a great deal of work remained undone in terms of making 3-D virtual worlds fully accessible to all users.
 Second Life was chosen because it had active support from a private industry developer, a thriving open source development community, and the most accessibility tools of any platform.

 GSAA serves both secondary and postsecondary students, requiring attention to rigorous standards for security and safety.
 Second Life also was chosen as the platform for the BreakThru because it allowed the project to create a self-contained, safe area to provide university-approved content while also enabling access to content related to STEM disciplines and disability.
 Because of the need for increased online security features for minors, GSAA duplicated the virtual learning reserve on the Second Life Teen Grid to create a reserve just for high school students.
 Using Teen Grid security features, only GSAA staff, secondary teachers, and related personnel who have passed background checks are allowed into the space.
 However, a bridge in Second Life between the two virtual learning reserves allows for a commons area for hosting events relevant for both student populations.